frougon/pythondialog/README.rst

    >>> import dialog; help(dialog)

-at a Python 3 command prompt.
+at a Python command prompt (corresponding to the Python version you installed pythondialog for, of course).

 You can extract the documentation from dialog.py to an HTML file with "pydoc3 -w dialog" or "pydoc3 -w /path/to/dialog.py".
 This will generate